NipuniYR/DataStructures/out/production/DataStructures-JavaSE/README.md

-# DataStructures
+# DataStructuresAndAlgorithms
-Implementation of Data Structures in Java Programming Language.
+Implementation of Data Structures and Algorithms in Java Programming Language.
-The aim of this project is to practice implementing Data Structures and Algorithms as well as Java programming.
+The aim of this project is to learn and practice implementing Data Structures and Algorithms and to learn Java programming.